A Survey on Multilingual Mental Disorders Detection from Social Media Data: Methodology

 \section{Methodology}

-To identify datasets for modeling the manifestations of mental disorders in languages other than English, we conducted a systematic search on major publication databases, including ACL Anthology, ACM Digital Library, IEEE Xplore, Springer Nature Link, ScienceDirect, and Google Scholar.
+Our primary objective is to catalog the available non-English resources derived from social media for the detection of mental disorders.
+We conducted a systematic search on major publication databases, including ACL Anthology, ACM Digital Library, IEEE Xplore, Springer Nature Link, ScienceDirect, and Google Scholar.
 Initially, 405 studies were identified through database searches.
-After screening the abstracts, 215 papers were excluded because they did not mention the language of the data, or mention that the data is in English.
-Thus, following a review of the main body of the papers, the number of eligible studies was narrowed down to 108, which represents the final count of papers presenting datasets.
+After screening the abstracts, 215 papers were excluded because they did not mention the language of the data or mention that the data was in English.
+Thus, following a review of the main body of the papers, the number of eligible studies was narrowed down to 108, which represents the final count of papers included in this survey.
 Papers that did not present new data collections in languages other than English were excluded during the screening process.
-The PRISMA flow diagram for the survey is presented in Figure \ref{fig:prisma} in the Appendix.
+The PRISMA flow diagram is presented in Figure \ref{fig:prisma}.
+The search terms used in our survey are provided in the Appendix \ref{sec:appendix}.